The Research and Development (R&D) Tax Incentive is the government’s key mechanism to stimulate Australian industry’s investment in R&D.

 The tax incentive’s budget impact (the refundable tax offset and the non-refundable tax offset) is reported annually in the science, research and innovation budget tables.

-The tax incentive was reviewed at the launch of the National Innovation and Science Agenda.
+The R&D Tax Incentive was reviewed at the launch of the National Innovation and Science Agenda in 2016.
 The Chair of Innovation Australia, the Chief Scientist of Australia, and the Secretary to the Treasury chaired the review panel.

-The review looked at ways to improve the tax incentive’s effectiveness and integrity, including how the focus could be sharpened to encourage additional R&D investment.
+The review looked at ways to improve the R&D Tax Incentive’s effectiveness and integrity, including how the focus could be sharpened to encourage additional R&D investment.